zramsay/eris-cli/docs/specs/variable_specification.md

 ### Fallback Function

 In order to test your fallback function in your contract using the call job, simply put the name of your function as "()" and the fallback function will be called.
-See `tests/jobs_fixture/app37` in the `eris` repository.
+See `tests/jobs_fixture/app37` in the `monax` repository.

 ### Tuples and Returns

-eris:jobs can now effectively handle multiple return values for all static types such as
+Jobs can now effectively handle multiple return values for all static types such as

 * `address` `int` `uint` `bool` `bytes(1-32)`